 Spain’s top court rules to remove Catalan chief from office

-Spain’s Supreme Court has barred Catalonia’s regional president from his office for refusing to remove a banner calling to release separatist leaders from prison that was displayed ahead of the 2019 general election at a public building.
+MADRID (AP) — Spain’s Supreme Court barred Monday Catalonia’s regional president from his office for refusing to remove a banner that called for the release of imprisoned separatist leaders and was displayed on a public building ahead of the 2019 general election.

+The ruling that Quim Torra disobeyed Spain’s electoral law triggers a new period of uncertainty in the northeastern Spanish region.
+According to the existing regulations, Torra’s deputy should take over as president-in-charge until a new election is held.

+Pro-secession activists reacted by calling for protests later on Friday in the regional capital, Barcelona.

-A panel of judges unanimously agreed Monday to confirm a decision by a lower court last year to ban Quim Torra from holding public office for 1 1/2 years and fine him 30,000 euros ($35,000), the Supreme Court announced.
+In their ruling, the panel of judges unanimously agreed to confirm last year’s decision by a lower court to ban Torra from holding any public office for 18 months and fine him 30,000 euros ($35,000).

 Associated Press